nmdp-bioinformatics/gfe-db/README.md

 | repository_url | https://github.com/ANHIG/IMGTHLA | string           | The repository the trigger is watching                                                                                    |
 | releases       | ["3100", ..., "3450"]            | array of strings | List of available releases.
 Any release added to the repository that is not in this list will trigger the pipeline build. |

-#### Deploy Configuration
+### Deploy Configuration
-To deploy updates to state, run the command.
+To deploy updates to state and/or pipeline input parameters, run the command.
 ```bash
 make deploy.config
 ```